freqtrade/freqtrade/docs/backtesting.md

 - `Backtesting from` / `Backtesting to`: Backtesting range (usually defined with the `--timerange` option).
 - `Max open trades`: Setting of `max_open_trades` (or `--max-open-trades`) - to clearly see settings for this.
 - `Total trades`: Identical to the total trades of the backtest output table.
-- `First trade`: First trade entered.
+- `Best Pair`: Which pair performed best, and it's corresponding `Cum Profit %`.
-- `First trade pair`: Which pair was part of the first trade.
+- `Worst pair`: Which pair performed worst and it's corresponding `Cum Profit %`.
 - `Total Profit %`: Total profit per stake amount.
 Aligned to the TOTAL column of the first table.
 - `Trades per day`: Total trades divided by the backtesting duration in days (this will give you information about how many trades to expect from the strategy).
 - `Best day` / `Worst day`: Best and worst day based on daily profit.